MatAtBread/AI-UI/guide/dynamic-content.md

 A design goal of AI-UI is to make declarative HTML dynamic, without creating a spaghetti network of events, dependencies or deep references into the DOM, and do it using standard Javascript constructs.

-To achieve this, when specifying children, you can specify a JavaSscript [async iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncIterator) that generates any other child.
+To achieve this, when specifying children, you can specify JavaScript [async iterables](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncIterator) that generate values that could be children (Nodes, Elements and primitives).

 The easiest way to do this is with an async generator.
 Let's add a function that updates the time every second: